|Nutritional Guidelines (per serving)|

 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-A bafat is a hot, tangy Mangalorean curry.
-Once you make up this basic powder for it, you can use it in several different dishes!
-Store in a clean, dry airtight jar/ container in a cool, dry place.
+A bafat is a hot, tangy Mangalorean curry spice mix.
+Once you make up this basic powder, you can use it in several different dishes.
+Store in a clean, dry, airtight container in a cool, dry place.
 Ideally, bafat masala should not be stored for more than a month as it loses its potency.

-This recipe makes enough masala to cook approximately 10 kgs/22 lbs of meat/fish.
-Don't be alarmed at the amount of chili in the recipe, as most of it is the not-so-hot Kashmiri chili which is used for the color it imparts!
+This recipe makes enough masala to cook approximately 22 lbs/10 kgs of meat or fish.
+Don't be alarmed at the amount of chili in the recipe, as most of it is the not-so-hot Kashmiri chili which is used for the color it imparts.

 - 3 x 2" pieces cinnamon

-- Grind them a little at a time in a clean, dry coffee grinder.
+Grind them a little at a time in a clean, dry coffee grinder.
 Put each batch into another bowl as you finish grinding.
-When you have ground the whole lot of spices, mix the powder well to blend.
+When you have ground all the spices, mix the powder well to blend.

-- Now put into a clean, dry jar/air-tight container and store in a cool, dry place.
+Put into a clean, dry, airtight container and store in a cool, dry place.